yipmunallen/fourth-milestone-project/README.md

 - [STIL](https://stilclassics.com/) - All of the products, product details and blog posts have been taken from STIL
 - [Unsplash](https://unsplash.com/@stilclassics) - Some images used on the site are from Unsplash
     1. [STIL](https://unsplash.com/@stilclassics) - Product images
-    1. [NORTHFOLK](https://unsplash.com/photos/RR6LG44RCgc) - Hero image used on home page
+    1. [Jess Bailey](https://unsplash.com/photos/q10VITrVYUM) - Hero image used on home page
     1. [Joanna Kosinska](https://unsplash.com/photos/RE-8WswW95o) - Background image used on allauth pages

 ### Code